Overview

 Taking methotrexate with other medicines

 Methotrexate can interact with other medicines.
-You should always check with your doctor or pharmacist before starting any new medicines, in particular antibiotics such as co-trimoxazole and trimethoprim along with non-steroidal anti-inflammatory medications like ibuprofen.
+You should always check with your doctor or pharmacist before starting any new medicines.
+This includes antibiotics such as co-trimoxazole and trimethoprim, as well as non-steroidal anti-inflammatory medicines like ibuprofen.

 Avoid 'live' vaccines when you are taking methotrexate, and for at least 3 months after stopping it.
 If you are considering having vaccinations check with your doctor or pharmacist first.
 If anyone in your family or household is due to have a live vaccine, check with your IBD team whether you need to take any special precautions.